University of Pikeville

 • School Adjustment,

-• Neurodivergence (ADHD & Autism)
+• Neurodivergence (ADHD and Autism)

 • Behavioral Concerns